nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 1. Navigate to **Clients** tab, click the name of the client containing service you wish to view and click the **Services** tab.

-2. Click the switch icon on the same row with service WSDL or REST service you wish to enable

-To **disable** a service description, follow these steps.

-1. Navigate to **Clients** tab, click the name of the client containing service you wish to view and click the **Services** tab.

-2. Click the switch icon on the same row with service WSDL or REST service you wish to disable
+2. Click the switch icon on the same row with service WSDL or REST service you wish to enable or disable

-3. In the window that opens, enter an error message, which is shown to clients who try to access any of the services in the service description, and click **OK**.
+(3.)
+If the service was disabled a popup will appear.
+In the popup, enter a Disable notice which is shown to clients who try to access any of the services in the service description, and click **OK**.

 ### 6.4 Changing the Address of a service description